xvitaly/srcrepair/docs/source/backups.rst

 .. index:: registry backups
 .. _backups-registry:

-Creating registry backups
+Creating manual backups
 ==========================================

-If you want to create a backup of video settings, video settings of all Source Engine games or Steam settings, stored in the Windows registry, click the **Create** button on the main toolbar and select an option from the drop-down menu.
+If you want to create a backup of the game video settings or Steam settings, stored in the Windows registry, click the **Create** button on the main toolbar and select an option from the drop-down menu.
 The backup file will be created and added to the list.